storacha/RFC/rfc/indexing-design.md

 1. Creating a set of IPNI queries needed to get the requested index content
 2. Sending the queries to the w3up IPNI cache
 3. Filtering returned results
-4. Presenting results to the query client.
+4. Packaging results for the query client.

 ### W3up IPNI Cache

 The w3up IPNI Cache is a cache that holds IPNI query results.
 The cache is:

 - Limited-size LRU.
 Discards the least recently used data when at storage capacity.
 - Temporary.
 Evicts items that have been cached for longer than the cache expiration time, regardless of last access.
 This allows changes to query results to be seen.
 - Negative (empty) result-aware.
 Caching empty results prevents more expensive IPNI queries for data that is not indexed.
+Negative cache entries are kept in a separate cache so that negative entries cannot evict a positive entrries due to LRU.
+- Populated on write: When new or updated data is publisher to IPNI, the cache is populated.
+This replaces previous any previous cache entries, including negative ones.

 This is a read-through cache, meaning if it does not hold the request query results, then it forwards the query on to IPNI, and caches the results.
 This includes caching an empty response.